Fares are an important source of revenue for operating our train and bus services across the region.

 Our efforts are focusing on gaining better understanding for the causes of these disparities, and what we can do about them.

-This fall we’ll be surveying riders and members of the community to learn about people’s attitudes and experiences with fare enforcement, and the challenges they face in paying fare.
+This fall we're surveying riders online, on board Link and in person to learn about people’s attitudes and experiences with fare enforcement, and the challenges they face in paying fare.

 The results of this engagement will help us find possible ways to improve fare enforcement.